deeseeker/PortfolioProjects/README.md

 # My Portfolio - Qudus Adeyemi
-This portfolio is a collection of all the data science, python and data analysis projects I have completed for work, school, self-improvement, and leisure.
+This portfolio is a collection of all the data science, python and data analysis projects I have completed for work, self-improvement, and leisure.
 It also lists my skills and certifications.
--NB: This portfolio is regularly updated.-
+*NB: This portfolio is regularly updated.*

 ## Core Competencies